aws-samples/sagemaker-crop-yield-counterfactuals/README.md

 * `SageMaker Processing` is used to:
   * download the [crop masks](https://nassgeodata.gmu.edu/CropScape/)
   * warp (incl. re-projection) the spectral indices and the crop masks
-  * compute zonal statistics for the polygons of interest (Counties divided by 10 x 10 km cells)
+  * compute zonal statistics for the polygons of interest (Counties divided by 10 km x 10 km cells)

 #### Outputs